tom-seddon/b2/doc/Building.md

 If you're reading this after already cloning it:

-    git submodule init
+    git submodule update --init --recursive

+After doing a `git pull` or switching branch, you'll need to do it
+again:

-    git submodule update
+    git submodule update --init --recursive

-(If anything goes wrong during initial cloning or updating, a `git submodule update --force` may or may not fix things.
-If you're not intending to make any changes, the easiest thing is usually to delete the working copy and start again.)

 # Branches